Yaslen Clemente Stuns In Skimpy Vibrant Bikini For New Bang Energy Video

 World’s 1st KEY LIME PIE BANG! ???????? .
 This transcendent flavor is so revolutionary you can actually taste the pie, then the key lime, followed by the pie crust. ???? .
 Key Lime Pie is the most revolutionary and epic @BangEnergy flavor! ???????? .
 Get your #BangEnergy Key Lime Pie TODAY at select Walmart stores or BangEnergy.com! ???? .
 Follow the inventor of Bang: @BangEnergy.CEO ????????
 Bikini @megliz.swim . #NewFlavor #EnergyDrink #NewDrink #NewProductAlert #SoDelicious #KeyLimePie #KeyLime #KeyLimes #KeyWestFlorida #KeyWestFL #TheKeys #VacationVibes #IslandFeels #NewRelease #ThatNewNew #Newness #TrySomethingNew #TrySomethingNewToday #NewFavorites #NewThings #NewAndExciting #GetATaste #BeTheFirst #GetItBeforeItsGone

-In the post’s caption, the model promoted Bang Energy’s new key lime pie flavor, before tagging the company’s and their CEO’s Instagram handles.
+In the post’s caption, the model promoted Bang Energy’s new key lime pie flavor, before tagging the company and the CEO’s Instagram handles.
 Yaslen also revealed that her scanty bathing suit was designed by Meg Liz Swim.

 Sunday’s content was met with a great deal of attention from social media users, accumulating more than 4,000 likes and 13,000 views since going live just one hour ago.
 Dozens of followers commented underneath the post to further express their admiration for the stunner’s physique, bathing suit, and good looks.